r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.28.1 [Jul 12, 2019] =
-* Fixed an issue happening on some installations where the content analysis API was conflicting with the MetaBox

-= 1.0.28 [Jul 12, 2019] =
+= 1.0.29 [Jul 16, 2019] =
-* Added Content Analysis API, now developers can make their custom fields compatible with Rank Math, [more details about the API and implementation](https://s.rankmath.com/analysisapi)
-* Added an option to auto-update the plugin [Rank Math >> General Settings >> Other]
-* Added few extra code checks in the SEO analyzer Page to avoid 503 Error on some websites
-* Improved CSS files by removing vendor prefixing (-webkit)
-* Fixed Sitemap not showing indexable posts in some cases
-* Fixed incorrect `hasPart` type in CollectionPage and BlogPost Schema
-* Fixed recipe ingredients printing in the same line even if a line break or a comma separator was present
+* Added new Google Rich Results testing tool's link in the External tools list menu
+* Added text/HTML tab on the category pages
-* Fixed range value not working in the salary field of JobListing Schema
+* Fixed the `noindex` option not working in the Custom Post Types, due to this CPTs were appearing in the Sitemap
-* Fixed a JS bug in the editor screen for non-admin users
-* Fixed custom term variables missing in the Global Settings
-* Fixed missing Image in the Physician schema
-* Fixed Paper class showing 404 data
+* Fixed Rank Math metabox not showing up on WP v4.8.x & 4.9.x
-* Fixed 404 Monitor not detecting the user-agent correctly
+* Fixed WP Rocket minification not working when the Rewrite title option was enabled
+* Fixed RTL styling issue of Review Snippet on the frontend
+* Improved styling of Recipe ingredients section on the frontend
+* Replaced Graph dashicon with the Rank Math's icon in a couple of places
+* Added some small performance improvements

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**